pariajm/joint-disfluency-detector-and-parser/README.md

   <img src="img/flat-ex.jpg" width=380 height=120>
 </p>

-We train a joint disfluency detection and constituency parsing model for transcribed speech on Switchboard.
-In the Switchboard treebank corpus the *reparanda*, *filled pauses* and *discourse markers* are dominated by *EDITED*, *INTJ* and *PRN* nodes, respectively as shown below.
+We train a joint disfluency detection and constituency parsing model of transcribed speech on the Penn Treebank-3 Switchboard corpus.
+Since the Switchboard trees include both syntactic constituency nodes and disfluency nodes, training a parser to predict the Switchboard trees can be regarded as multi-task learning (where the tasks are syntactic parsing and identifying disfluencies).
+In the Switchboard treebank corpus the *reparanda*, *filled pauses* and *discourse markers* are dominated by *EDITED*, *INTJ* and *PRN* nodes, respectively.
 Filled pauses and discourse markers belong to a finite set of words and phrases, so INTJ and PRN nodes are trivial to detect.
 Detecting EDITED nodes, however, is challenging and is the main focus of disfluency detection models.

 <p align="center">
   <img src="img/tree-ex.jpg" width=600 height=300>